Tearjerker: Digimon Tamers

 - Jeri pleading Gallantmon not to kill Beelzemon in revenge:

 "B-but if you kill him, we will not be able to revive Leomon, why can't you see that?!
 I...
 I just don't want anyone else to die!
 It's too sad...
 Please...!"

-When Takato confesses to Jeri about his feelings and it's not Juri he's talking to.
+- When Takato confesses his feelings to Jeri, not realizing yet that it's not really Jeri he's talking to.